chihirokaasan/BpProfileWidget/README.md

 # _BpProfileWidget_

-_Description: BpProfileWidget can separate user categories & sub categories.
+Description: BpProfileWidget can separate user categories & sub categories.
-Separated categories are displayed on WordPress widget._
+Separated categories are displayed on WordPress widget.

 ## Project Setup

-_Important: You have to install __BuddyPress__ before enable BpProfileWidget _
+Important: You have to install __BuddyPress__ before enable BpProfileWidget .

-1. _Activate BpProfileWidget through the 'Plugins' menu in WordPress. _
+1. Activate BpProfileWidget through the 'Plugins' menu in WordPress.
-2. _BP Profile Widget drag to sidebar area._
+2. BP Profile Widget drag to sidebar area.
-3. _Change Parent and Child fields._
+3. Change Parent and Child fields.
-4. _You need to create a custom-profile Parent same.If you want to have sub categories, You need to create a custom-profile Child field same._
+4. You need to create a custom-profile Parent same.If you want to have sub categories, You need to create a custom-profile Child field same.
 Credits

 ## credits